Kim-Vallee/contextuality/docs/source/modules/utils.rst

 Module description
 ------------------

-This module contains all the useful functions that are part of this project namely the way to compute the contextual fraction :func:`compute_NCF <CF.utils.compute_NCF>` and the maximum attainable CF for a given model :func:`compute_max_CF <CF.utils.compute_max_CF>`.
+This module contains all the useful functions in contextuality scenarios.
+There are functions which allow to compute the NC and signalling polytope.
+Some more functions are defined, some experimental some useful.
+Various optimizations are to be made.

 Module documentation
 --------------------

-.. automodule:: CF.utils
+.. automodule:: cf.utils
    :members: